kakarlarenusree/renu_project_Heart-Disease-Risk-Prediction/README.md

 	c.XGBoost

-5.Hyperparameter tuning using GridSearchCV
+5.Hyperparameter tuning using GridSearchCV (5-fold cross-validation, optimised for ROC-AUC)

-6.Model evaluation using accuracy, precision, recall, F1-score, and confusion matrix
+6.Model evaluation using accuracy, precision, recall, F1-score, ROC-AUC, and confusion matrices
 # Results

-The models were evaluated and compared based on performance metrics.
-Ensemble methods such as Random Forest and XGBoost achieved higher accuracy compared to Logistic Regression, demonstrating improved predictive performance for heart disease classification.
+The models were evaluated and compared across a three-stage framework (no SMOTE, SMOTE before tuning, and SMOTE with tuning) to assess the impact of class balancing and hyperparameter optimisation.
+XGBoost achieved the most consistent overall performance across accuracy, precision, recall, and F1-score, while Random Forest achieved the highest ROC-AUC.
+Logistic Regression remained a competitive, highly interpretable baseline.

 # Model Explainability (SHAP)

-To improve interpretability of the machine learning models, SHAP (SHapley Additive exPlanations) was used.
-SHAP helps explain individual predictions by showing the contribution of each feature to the model output.
+To improve interpretability of the machine learning models, SHAP (SHapley Additive exPlanations) was applied to all three tuned models — Logistic Regression, Random Forest, and XGBoost.
+SHAP was used to:

-In this project, SHAP was applied primarily to tree-based models such as Random Forest and XGBoost to:
+Identify the most influential features affecting predictions (e.g., thal, ca, chest pain type, oldpeak, and maximum heart rate)

-Identify the most influential features affecting predictions (e.g., chest pain type, age, cholesterol level) Understand how each feature increases or decreases the risk prediction Provide global feature importance as well as local explanations for individual patient predictions
+Understand how each feature increases or decreases the predicted risk Provide both global feature importance rankings and local, per-patient explanations

-This improves transparency and makes the model more suitable for healthcare applications where interpretability is critical.
+This improves transparency and makes the models more suitable for healthcare applications where interpretability is critical.

 # How to Run the Project
 Clone the repository